-New methods and technologies of retention and steepened-slope construction continue to be developed, often by specialty contractors and suppliers, to solve problems in locations of restricted Right-of-Way (ROW) and at marginal sites with difficult subsurface conditions and other environmental constrains.
-Professionals charged with the responsibility of planning, designing, and implementing improvements and additions in such locations need to understand the application, limitations, and costs associated with a host of measures and technologies available.
+New methods and technologies of retention and steepened-slope construction continue to be developed, often by specialty contractors and suppliers, to solve problems in locations of restricted Right-of-Way (ROW) and at marginal sites with difficult subsurface conditions and other environmental constraints.
+Professionals charged with the responsibility of planning, designing, and implementing improvements and additions in such locations need to understand the application, limitations and costs associated with a host of measures and technologies available.

-This manual was prepared to assist design engineers, specification writers, estimators, construction inspectors, and maintenance personnel with the selection, design, and construction of Mechanically Stabilized Earth Walls (MSEW), and Reinforced Soil Slopes (RSS), and the monitoring of their long-term performance.
+This manual was prepared to assist design engineers, specification writers, estimators, construction inspectors and maintenance personnel with the selection, design and construction of Mechanically Stabilized Earth Walls (MSEW) and Reinforced Soil Slopes (RSS), and the monitoring of their long-term performance.

-The design, construction and monitoring techniques for these structures have evolved over the last two decades as a result of efforts by researchers, material suppliers, and government agencies to improve some single aspect of the technology or the materials used.
-This manual is the first single, comprehensive document to integrate all design, construction, materials, contracting, and monitoring aspects required for successful project implementation.
+The design, construction and monitoring techniques for these structures have evolved over the last two decades as a result of efforts by researchers, material suppliers and government agencies to improve some single aspect of the technology or the materials used.
+This manual is the first single, comprehensive document to integrate all design, construction, materials, contracting and monitoring aspects required for successful project implementation.

-This manual has been developed in support of FHWA's Demonstration Project No. 82 on the design and construction monitoring of MSEW retaining structures and RSS construction.
-Its principal function is to serve as a textbook and reference source to the materials presented in the demonstration project workshops, and as FHWA's primary guideline on this subject.
+This manual has been developed in support of FHWA educational programs on the design and construction monitoring of MSEW retaining structures and RSS construction.
+Its principal function is to serve as a reference source to the materials presented.
+The manual serves as FHWA's primary technical guideline on the use of this technology on transportation facilities.